pjmeca/spotify-downloader/README.md

 - 0.0.3: Displayed program start & end time
 - 0.0.2: Fixed download directories
 - 0.0.1: Initial release

+> [!NOTE]
+> ### About the .Net release
+> In September 2024, version `2.0.0` of `spotify-downloader` was released.
+This major version included a rewrite of the original code in Python.
+The reason behind this decision was to address a continuous series of `429` errors from the Spotify API unhandled by `spotDL`.
+I followed all the recomendations suggested in their [issue](https://github.com/spotDL/spotify-downloader/issues/2142), but it still didn't work.
+So, I decided to take a different approach, giving myself more flexibility to achieve what I really need.
+>
+> The reason why this change was made in .NET instead of sticking with Python is just that I am much more fluent in the former.

 ## Special Thanks To